nichmomanyi/nichmomanyi/README.md

 - 👋 Hi, I’m Nicholas Mageto Momanyi

-I'm a dedicated and goal-oriented professional with more than three years of experience in data management.
+I am a dedicated and goal-oriented professional with more than three years of experience in data management.
 I specialize in data maintenance, integrity, transformation, and visualization using Tableau, SQL and Python.
 I am seeking to pursue a career in Data Science.
 I enjoy working with data, communicating complex ideas and making data driven organizational decisions.
 - 📫 How to reach me: nicholasmomanyi94@gmail.com or via mobile: +254715210571